manthis/tennis-players-express-api-demo/README.md

 ## CI/CD

 This project is configured to be depoyed to Heroku through CircleCI.
-You will find the CircleCI configuration file in the '.circleci/config.xml' directory of the project.
+You will find the CircleCI configuration in the '.circleci/config.xml' file of the project.
 Only the master branch is tested and if tests are successful: deployed.